For large files send them to MCC Graphic Department:

 What if the network is down or having problems?
 Can I still print?

 If you have your file on the computer, the system will still be able to print.
-In some cases, a student may be near the pausing point of printing which is negative ten dollars.
-The system will still allow the student to print, however, will not stop at the limit.
+Please check with the librarian for other printing options.
 The student will be responsible for any legitimate amount over the limit in these cases.

 What if I’m getting close to zero dollars?
 How can I be sure I won’t stop printing in the middle of a document?

 Be sure to visit the Library Circulation desk and request additional printing allotment before you need it.
 You can do this at any time, even when your account is still five dollars away from zero dollars.
-Printing server administrators must be available to approve and activate the requested increase.
-Sometimes this may take a day or two.
-If you wait until Friday through Sunday, the increase may not take effect until Monday.
 Remember, you will not be charged for any increase that was not used.